HospitalRun/hospitalrun.io/_posts/2016-06-06-why-hospitalrun.markdown

   <em>Reviewing patient records in the CURE offline first hydrocephalus database - an offline first web application built for Chrome</em>
 </p>

-By mid-2012, that research database was deployed in 14 countries, primarily in subSaharan Africa.
+By Fall 2012, that research database was deployed in 14 countries, primarily in subSaharan Africa.
 We learned a lot from that project, but now we needed to address the larger issue of a complete HIS (hospital information system) solution.

 # 2013: Evaluating Options
 Like all good programmers, we're lazy - disinterested in <i>re</i>-solving problems.
 We already had too much work to do supporting CURE, and if there were appropriate, affordable solutions out there for our HIS requirements, we would have <i>loved, loved, loved</i> to have found one.